Emeritus: Hebrew University

 Ph.D., U.C.
 Berkeley, in mathematics under Tarski, (1962).

-Professor Gaifman's first result was about context-free grammars, after which he worked on the foundations of probability theory (with Carnap), and got his Ph.
+Professor Gaifman's first result (obtained when he was a math student) was the equivalence of context-free grammars and categorial grammars.
+He was Carnap’s research assistant, working on the foundations of probability theory, and got his Ph.
 D. under Tarski (on infinite Boolean algebras).
-He worked on a broad spectrum in mathematical logic (mostly set theory and models of Peano's arithmetic), foundations of probability, as well as theoretical computer science and philosophy.
-He held various permanent and visiting positions in mathematics, computer science and philosophy departments.
-Before coming to Columbia, in 1990 he was professor of mathematics at the Hebrew University; at the same time he taught courses in philosophy and, for several years, directed the program in History and Philosophy of science.
+He worked on a broad spectrum of subjects: in mathematical logic (mostly set theory, where he invented the technique of iterated ultrapowers, and models of Peano's arithmetic), foundations of probability (where he defined probabilities on first-order and on richer languages), in philosophy of language and philosophy of mathematics, as well as in theoretical computer science..
+He held various permanent and visiting positions in mathematics, philosophy and computer science departments.
+While he was professor of mathematics at the Hebrew University, he taught courses in philosophy and directed the program in History and Philosophy of Science.

 Gaifman's recent interests include foundations of probability, rational choice, philosophy of mathematics, logical systems that formalize aspects of natural reasoning, Frege and theories of naming.